-The fair values of the assets acquired and liabilities assumed in connection with the acquisition of the affiliate included \$4 million of Other current assets, \$3 million of Intangible assets, \$2 million of Current Liabilities and \$1 million of Other long-term liabilities.
-The cash paid and the \$4 million fair value of the previously-held interest in the entity prior to the acquisition has been allocated on the basis of the estimates of fair values of assets acquired and liabilities assumed, resulting in the recording of \$7 million in goodwill.
+The preliminary fair values of the assets acquired and liabilities assumed in connection with the acquisition of the affiliate included \$4 million of Other current assets, \$3 million of Intangible assets, \$2 million of Current Liabilities and \$1 million of Other long-term liabilities.
+The cash paid and the \$4 million fair value of the previously-held interest in the entity prior to the acquisition has been allocated on the basis of the preliminary estimates of fair values of assets acquired and liabilities assumed, resulting in the recording of \$7 million in goodwill.
 This goodwill is considered to represent the value associated with the acquired workforce and synergies the Company anticipates realizing from integrating the acquired assets into the Company's existing business operations, and is not deductible for tax purposes.
-Measurement period adjustments made to the fair values of the assets acquired and liabilities assumed during the year ended December 31, 2021 and the six months ended June 30, 2022 were immaterial to the financial statements, resulting in an increase to goodwill of \$2 million.
+Measurement period adjustments made to the fair values of the assets acquired and liabilities assumed during the year ended December 31, 2021 and the quarter ended March 31, 2022 were immaterial to the financial statements, resulting in an increase to goodwill of \$2 million.
+Management is continuing to finalize its valuation of certain assets and liabilities including other intangible assets and will conclude its valuation no later than one year from the acquisition date.